-Once the MySQL username and password are checked the user shall select the database installation strategy:
+Once the MySQL username and password are checked the user shall input a database name.
+If the database already exists, the user shall select the installation strategy:

 - 1. Create new installation: this option creates the database structure (tables, columns etc...) from scratch cleaning any existing database contents.
-This is the preferred option if the user is creating a fresh installation of openSF. - 2.
+It is recommended to back up the database content. - 2.
 Upgrade existing installation: this option preserves the existing database contents.
 This is the preferred option when upgrading an existing installation of openSF.

-Figure 3-5: Database Installation Strategy
+Figure 3-6: Database Installation Strategy

-Once the database creation strategy is defined, in case a new database installation is to be created, the user shall select the initial database structure:
+Once the database creation strategy is defined, in case a new database installation is to be created or the selected database does not exist, the user shall select the initial database structure: